 Rebecca Small is the content coordinator for Issue 21.
 She is a Senior at Arizona State University.
 She is majoring in Technical Communications and minoring in English.
 After graduation, she plans to pursue a career in magazine layout with hopes to launch her own magazine down the road.

-Samantha Barraza is a blogger for Issue 20, Issue 21, and Issue 22.
+Samantha Barraza is the advertiting coordinator for Issue 23 and blogger for Issue 20, Issue 21, and Issue 22.
 She is a junior at Arizona State University majoring in Creative Writing and minoring in Spanish.
 Upon graduation, she hopes to chase her love for writing by either entering an MFA program or pursuing a career in book editing and publishing.

 Sean O'Day is the art editor for both Issue 20 and Issue 21.
 He is a Senior at Arizona State University studying the fine art of Printmaking, working under the artist name Zanereti.
 His exploration of anatomy and form is tastefully disguised in fine line work and soft color palettes. his concentration on detail and hand accentuates the delicacies of human nature.
 He is heavily influenced by the aesthetic of the West Coast and the South west, primarily through advertising, fashion, photography, design, branding and culture of the 70's, 80's, and 90's.
 He is excited to pursue art full time upon graduating.